Skip to Content

 Mold Remediation

-Small areas of mold growth on non-porous surfaces, such as those found in your bathroom, on a wall, or a windowsill, can usually be cleaned with a damp cloth and cleaning agent (e.g., window or bathroom cleaner).
+Small areas of mold growth on non-porous surfaces, such as walls or window sills in your bathroom, can usually be cleaned with a damp cloth and a cleaning agent (e.g., window or bathroom cleaner).
 Individuals with asthma, chronic obstructive pulmonary disease (COPD), weakened immune systems, or who are pregnant are among those who should avoid staying in mold-affected homes or participating in cleanup efforts.
-If sewage release occurred, a bleach solution (between 1% and 5% chlorine) may be necessary to disinfect.
+If a sewage release occurred, a bleach solution (1%-5% chlorine) may be necessary for disinfection.
 Impacted individuals can review the resources below for additional information.

 Resources & Reporting